dhewm/dhewm3/README.md

 - SDL v1.2 or 2.0 (2.0 recommended)
 - libcurl (optional, required for server downloads)

-For UNIX-like systems these libraries need to be installed (including the developer files).
-It is recommended to use the software management tools of your OS (apt-get, portage, rpm, BSD ports, [Homebrew for OS X](http://brew.sh), ...).
+For UNIX-like systems, these libraries need to be installed (including the developer files).
+It is recommended to use the software management tools of your OS (apt, dnf, portage, BSD ports, [Homebrew for macOS](http://brew.sh), ...).

-For Windows there are two options:
+For Windows, there are two options:

 - Use the provided binaries (recommended, see below)
 - Compile these libraries yourself